JonMrowczynski/CSC213Project1/README.md

 ### 🧪 **Step 2a: Run the Unit Tests for `UniqueHands`**

 - A **JUnit test file** (`UniqueHandsTest.java`) is provided to verify your implementation.
-- You can determine what each of them test by looking at their corresponding javadocs and testing code.
+- You can determine what each of them test by looking at their corresponding Javadocs and testing code.
-- It is not guaranteed that your `Card` record function completely correctly if it passes all the tests, but it is a very good check!
+- It is not guaranteed that your `UniqueHands` `class` functions completely correctly if it passes all the tests, but it is a very good check!

 ---